jimmypw/wire48.net/content/irc.md

 ## Bouncer

-There is an [IRC Bouncer](https://en.wikipedia.org/wiki/BNC_(software)#IRC) available on https://bouncer.wire48.net using [ZNC](https://wiki.znc.in/ZNC).
+There is an [IRC Bouncer](https://en.wikipedia.org/wiki/BNC_(software)#IRC) available on https://bouncer.wire48.net:8099 using [ZNC](https://wiki.znc.in/ZNC).
 I use to bring a little bit of persistence to IRC.
+I'm the only user but im not opposed to others using it.